paritytech/substrate-telemetry/README.md

 notify.finalized
 ```

-Increasing the verbosity level to 1 will lead to additional "consensus info" messages being sent, one of which had the identifier:
+Increasing the verbosity level to 1 will lead to additional "consensus info" messages being sent, one of which has the identifier:

 ```
 afg.authority_set